LitoKarageorgou/floral-design-studio/README.md

 - Redesigned Homepage so that all main sections have the same max-width for better UI/UX.
 - Deleted unnecessary images.

-Version 1.9.2 - 19-01-2025
+Version 1.9.3 - 19-01-2025
 - Redesigned the rest of the pages to have the same max-width.
 - Added Clients Section on Services Pages and made adjustments to the design.
 - Fixed bugs.
-- Started correcting BEM methodology and Single Source of Truth on the code.
+- Started correcting BEM methodology and Single Source of Truth (SSOT) on the code.

+Version 1.9.4 - 19-01-2025
+- Finished correcting BEM methodology across all pages.
+- Continued correcting SSOT.
+- Edited Contact Form.